 7Up vs Sprite

 For starters, both 7Up and Sprite taste just the same.
-It is difficult to tell the difference especially if you are a kid but when you ask the same question to an adult who has developed taste buds, he will tell you that Sprite has more of a lime taste while 7UP has more fizz and less of lime flavor.
+It is difficult to tell the difference especially if you are a kid but, when you ask the same question to an adult who has developed taste buds, he will tell you that Sprite has more of a lime taste while 7UP has more fizz and less of lime flavor.
 Sprite also seems to have a sugary taste.
 It is difficult to say whether it actually has more sugar or it tastes so because of lesser acids.
-Like other soft drinks from Coca-Cola, 7UP is a little bitter and fizzier, which suggests it is stronger of the two while Sprite is a little bland.
+On the other hand, 7UP is a little bitter and fizzier, which suggests it is stronger of the two while Sprite is a little bland.

 As far as ingredients are concerned, here is a comparison of the two clear sodas.

 Sprite: carbonated water, high fructose corn syrup, natural flavors, citric acid, sodium citrate and sodium benzoate to preserve taste.

 7UP: carbonated water, high fructose corn syrup, natural flavors, citric acid, natural potassium citrate.

 Thus, it is clear that the only big difference between 7UP and Sprite as far as ingredients are concerned is potassium and sodium.
 While Sprite relies on sodium salt, 7UP makes use of potassium salt.
 If we were to compare nutritional facts of 7UP and Sprite, there are absolutely no differences suggesting that both are almost similar.